 Since meeting at the Royal College of Music in 2013, composer Lewis Murphy and writer Laura Attridge have quickly established themselves as one of the most exciting young creative partnerships on the opera scene today.
 Successful artists in their own right, they share an approach to making work that combines a deep appreciation for the operatic tradition with a love of innovative forms of music theatre in its broadest sense.
 Together, they aim to bring to the stage stories which respond directly to the modern world and are accessible to a diverse audience.
 They are particularly interested in making socially conscious work that seeks to ask questions of its viewers.

-Earlier this year they also led A Manchester Songbook, pairing composers from The Royal Northern College of Music with writers from The Writing Squad and mentoring each partnership through the collaborative process towards writing new art songs.
+In early 2018 they also created and led A Manchester Songbook, pairing composers from The Royal Northern College of Music with writers from The Writing Squad and mentoring each partnership through the collaborative process towards writing new art songs.

 For more information, media and reviews, see their PROJECTS page.